ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/contribute/contribute-documentation/documentation-types.md

   <tr>
    <td>Include visual aids, such as diagrams or screenshots.
    </td>
-   <td>Overthink this, you can request help for visual aids.
+   <td>Overthink this, you can request help for visual aids from the [outreach working group](https://github.com/ampproject/wg-outreach).
    </td>
   </tr>
   <tr>